techdivision/import-docs/04.file-structure/01.product-import/docs.md

 source_code=default,quantity=10.0,status=1|source_code=inventory-01,quantity=5.0,status=1
 ```

 As for the tier prices, the column with the MSI inventory source items supports the same format.
+Our sample data comes with an [example](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/data/products/configurable/product-import_20190226-095345_01.csv) how the file should look like.